learn-co-curriculum/your-integrated-development-environment/README.md

 When you click on a file in your file browser, it will open up in the text editor portion of the IDE and you can go ahead and edit right there.

 Hint: Don't forget to save your work often so you don't lose it!
 A good rule of thumb is to save and commit your code every 3-5 lines.
-You will learn more about committing your code to Github in a few lessons, but for now just save your work by going to File -> Save, command-s (Mac), or control-s (Windows).
+You will learn more about committing your code to GitHub in a few lessons, but for now just save your work by going to File -> Save, command-s (Mac), or control-s (Windows).
 If your tests are failing on a lab, and you're not sure why, make sure you've saved your code _before_ running your tests!

 ### IDE terminal